 Pursuant to our Constitution, we will indemnify our officers and directors for certain liabilities that may arise in the course of their service to us.
-Although we currently maintain director and officer liability insurance for certain potential third-party claims for which we are legally or financially unable to indemnify them, such insurance may be inadequate to cover certain claims.
+Although we currently maintain director and officer liability insurance for certain potential third-party claims for which we are legally or financially unable to indemnify them, such insurance may be inadequate to cover certain claims, or may prove prohibitively costly to maintain in the future.
 In addition, we may choose to primarily self-insure with respect to potential third-party claims.
 If we were required to pay a significant amount on account of these liabilities for which we self-insured, our business, financial condition, and results of operations could be materially harmed.